 Team MDSC (Discrete Models for Complex Systems)

 The MDSC (Discrete Models for Complex Systems) team aims at studying formal models for complex systems and their applications to various fields (mainly Biology, Mathematics and Computer Science).
-It contains also a strong activity in constraint solving and program verification which has its own visibility and interacts with the other themes at various levels.
+Formal models include cellular automata, constraint verification, communication centric automata with and without time.

 MDSC is mainly devoted to fundamental research which impacts the main current societal changes in the domain of:

 - Computational complexity;

 - Discrete dynamical systems;